Why You Feel High After a Chiropractic Adjustment

 It’s not just your body that feels the effects; your mind can, too.
 Many people report feeling incredibly relaxed, clear-headed, or even a little euphoric after an adjustment.
 This sensation is sometimes described as feeling "high," and it's a completely normal reaction.
 When your spine is properly aligned, it can trigger the release of endorphins, which are your body's natural feel-good chemicals.
 This mental clarity and lightness is a wonderful sign that your nervous system is recalibrating and functioning without interference, which is a core goal of QSM3 care.

-How Long Do These Symptoms Usually Last?
+How Long Will These Feelings Last?

 The good news is that these post-adjustment symptoms don't stick around for long.
 For most people, any soreness, fatigue, or flu-like feelings will fade within 24 to 48 hours.
 How quickly you bounce back depends on your overall health and the specific condition being addressed.
 While some very mild sensations might linger for a few days as your body continues to heal, they should become much less noticeable.
 This brief adjustment period is a small step on your path toward lasting wellness.
 If you're a new patient, we'll walk you through exactly what to expect.